junxit/us-congress-bills-112/bill.md

 # H.R.
 674

-> To amend the Internal Revenue Code of 1986 to repeal the imposition of 3 percent withholding on certain payments made to vendors by government entities.
+> To amend the Internal Revenue Code of 1986 to repeal the imposition of 3 percent withholding on certain payments made to vendors by government entities, to modify the calculation of modified adjusted gross income for purposes of determining eligibility for certain healthcare-related programs, and for other purposes.

 ## § 1.
-Repeal of imposition of 3 percent withholding on certain payments made to vendors by government entities

-- **(a)** *In general* Section 3402 of the Internal Revenue Code of 1986 is amended by striking subsection (t).
-- **(b)** *Effective date* The amendment made by this section shall apply to payments made after December 31, 2011.
+Table of Contents

+The table of contents for this Act is as follows: